The Best (& Worst) Countries for Your Wallet in 2024

 The situation is only marginally better in Finland, which ranks second to last in the index (52nd) and is in fact the biggest loser — in 2023, it still ranked 30th out of 53 countries!

 Finland narrowly escaped the bottom 10 for cost of living (42nd), which half of respondents (51%) rate negatively (vs. 39% globally).
 However, expats there are still the unhappiest worldwide when it comes to their financial situation overall (53rd).
-Specifically, one in five respondents (20%) is not satisfied with their finances in Finland at all, which is twice the global average (10%).
+Specifically, one in five respondents (20%) isn't satisfied with their finances in Finland at all, which is twice the global average (10%).

 This may well be related to the money available to them: close to seven in ten expats in Finland (69%) say their gross yearly income is less than 50k USD.
 For comparison, only about half of respondents worldwide (52% globally) say the same.
 It’s hardly surprising that only 22% find that their disposable income is more than enough for life in Finland (vs. 41% globally).